EdJoPaTo/website-stalker-example/org/openhomefoundation/projects.md

 [Learn more](https://www.zigbee2mqtt.io/)

- Z-Wave JS is an open-source Z-Wave device driver, supported by a small team of smart home enthusiasts.
+ Z-Wave JS is an open source Z-Wave device driver, supported by a small team of smart home enthusiasts.
 Thanks to resources directed to the project by the Open Home Foundation, Dominic Griesel is employed to work on Z-Wave JS on a full-time basis.

 [Learn more](https://zwave-js.github.io/node-zwave-js/)

- microWakeWord is an open-source wakeword library for detecting custom wake words on low power devices.
+ microWakeWord is an open source wakeword library for detecting custom wake words on low power devices.
 It produces models that are suitable for using TensorFlow Lite for Microcontrollers.
 The models are suitable for real-world usage with low false accept and false reject rates.

 [Learn more](https://github.com/kahrendt/microWakeWord)